Tumbleweed Ranch – house, barn & land

 Per the FSA maps, the land has approximately 69.8 acres of dry land cultivation, and the balance is in tall trees, such as elm and chinaberry, and native pasture.
 These trees run down the side of the road on the west side and across the south line, so it gives the land a feeling of privacy.
 The land does not have any fences, but if fenced and put in grass, it would make a very nice cattle pasture.

 For the last several years, the farm land has been cash leased to a local farmer, who has grown cotton and wheat on it.
 The soils are classified as Miles loamy fine sandy, 3e, perfect for growing those crops, as well as alfalfa and coastal hay, as many of the surrounding farms do.
 The tenant has the property leased to plant wheat in the fall, but will renew for longer terms, if desired.
-While some of the farms are irrigated in this area, this farm probably doesnt have enough ground water to irrigate crops.
-If you wanted to drill a well for livestock, you shouldn't have any trouble obtaining 5-10 gpm.
-Most water can be obtained within 100' depth.
+While some of the farms are irrigated in this area, this farm doesn't have enough ground water to irrigate crops.

 Lots of wildlife will be found here, including whitetail deer, turkey, feral hog, mourning dove, quail, armadillo, as well as migratory birds and other critters.
 The property can even come with a seasoned barn cat, if desired...